 Par value is the minimum price that a corporation can issue its shares.
 In the US, par value was created during the time of the great depression in order to ensure a shares could not be sold under a certain price.
 Today, that concept is somewhat archaic, but it still plays an important role and should be thoughtfully considered when forming a startup company by filing the certificate of incorporation.

-While I typically see par values of either $1 or “no par value” when looking at new client startups that have incorporated on their own, I typically recommend that a startup corporation’s Common Stock par value be set at $0.0001 to as low as $0.00001.
+While I typically see either $1 or “no par value” common stock when looking at new client startups that have incorporated on their own or via an online service, I typically recommend that a startup corporation’s Common Stock par value be set at $0.00001 and no higher than $0.0001 per share.

 Update: If you are looking for more information about incorporation, check out my “If I Launched a Startup” article.